Spyrals-IO/restruct/README.md

 ````

 ### Strict Schema
-When working with sealed trait, a matching problem can arise.
+When working with sealed traits, there can be a matching problem.
 If a trait have multiple childrens with the same type signature, it's impossible to differenciate them.
 To match the right type, you need a StrictSchema.